FRBNY-DSGE/DSGE.jl/docs/src/forecast.md

 ## Procedure

-In the forecast step, we compute smoothed histories, forecast, and compute shock decompositions for states, observables, shocks, and pseudo-observables.
+In the forecast step, we compute smoothed histories, forecast, compute shock decompositions, and compute impulse response functions (IRFs) for states, observables, shocks, and pseudo-observables.
 To run a forecast on one combination of input parameter type (e.g. modal parameters or full-distribution) and conditional type, call `forecast_one`.
 To run several combinations, use `forecast_all`, which iterates through all combinations, calling `forecast_one` on each.

 **Main Steps:**

-- *Prepare forecast inputs:* Load draws of parameter vectors, transition matrices, and states from Metropolis-Hastings and reshape them for use in the next steps.
+- *Prepare forecast inputs:* Load draws of parameter vectors saved from the estimation step and solve the system for each draw.
+If necessary for the desired forecast output, load data and run the Kalman filter on each draw.

-- *Filter and smooth histories:* Filter and smooth to get smoothed historical states and shocks.
+- *Smooth histories:* Get smoothed historical states and shocks.

 - *Forecast:* Iterate the state space forward from the last historical state.

 - *Compute shock decompositions:* Iterate the state space forward from the first historical state, shutting down all but one shock at a time.

+- *Compute IRFs:* For each shock, calculate the response to a shock of size -1 standard deviation.

-It is not necessary to do all of filtering and smoothing, forecasting, and computing shock decompositions in one call to `forecast_one`.
+It is not necessary to do all of filtering and smoothing, forecasting, computing shock decompositions, and computing IRFs in one call to `forecast_one`.
 Which steps are run depends on which `output_vars` are passed in.

 ```@docs
 DSGE.forecast_all